Introduction Bibliography Links Resources Chapter Topics (1-26) Notes General Subject Index

 Verse 280 (19:280)

-280. He who does not rouse himself when it is time to rise, who, though young and strong, is full of sloth, whose will and thought are weak, that lazy and idle man
+280. He who does not rouse himself when it is time to rise, who, though young and strong, is full of sloth, whose will and thought are weak, that lazy and idle man will never find the way to knowledge.
+Muller 1881

-280. Though young and strong, a man does not strive when he should strive, he sinks into the idleness and lack of determination.
-He will never realized
+strive when he should strive, he sinks into the idleness and lack of

-the path by wisdom as his good thoughts are depressed.
-Narada 1959
+the path by wisdom as his good thoughts

-280. He who fails to strive when it is time to strive, young and strong though he may be, slothful and enmeshed in lust, the sluggard, he never finds
+280. He who fails to strive when it is time to strive, young and strong though he may be, slothful and enmeshed in lust, the sluggard, he never finds the path to wisdom.
+Wagiswara 1912

 Verse 281 (19:281)

-281. Whoso guards his tongue and controls his mind and does nothing wrong; he keeps clear these three paths, and he will achieve the way
+281. Whoso guards his tongue and controls his mind and does nothing wrong; he keeps clear these three paths, and he will achieve the way shown by the wise.
+Wagiswara 1912

 281. Watching his speech, well restrained in mind, let a man never commit any wrong with his body!
-Let a man but keep these three roads of action clear,
+Let a man but keep these three roads of action clear, and he will achieve the way which is taught by the wise.
+Muller 1881

-281. A man should be aware of his speech and mind, and should not do any harm with his body.
-Let him purify these three ways of action
+mind, and should not do any harm with his body.
+Let him purify these three ways

 and win the path realized by the sages.
 Narada 1959